-- Trees of all size can be attacked, from 1/2 inch saplings to the largest mature trees.
+Trees of all sizes can be attacked, from 1/2-inch saplings to the largest mature trees.

-Residential and commercial property owners with ash trees need to ask themselves how much they value them.
-Tree value comes from the following:
+Residential and commercial property owners with Ash trees need to ask themselves how much they value them since tree value comes from the following:

-- A mature tree landscape adds between 5 to 10 percent to a property’s value.
-Denver’s real estate market has shot up substantially since the 1990s, so the value of mature trees in a yard equals the cost of a new automobile.
+A mature tree landscape adds between 5 to 10 percent to a property’s value.
+Denver’s real estate market has shot up substantially since the 1990s, so the worth of mature trees in a yard equates the cost of a new automobile.

-- Ash Borer treatment is less expensive than removal.
-Once a tree has died, it can no longer can be climbed.
-This means removal could involve the use of a crane which dramatically increases removal costs.
+Ash Borer treatment is less expensive than removal.
+To remove a large tree, Ross Tree may need to use a crane and pull a street closing permit, which dramatically increases removal costs.

-- There are about 1.5 million Ash Trees in the Denver area.
-Once the EAB makes it presence known in Denver, it might be close to impossible to book an appointment with a tree service company.
-It is best to take the initiative and treat your ash trees now.
+There are about 1.5 million Ash trees in the Denver area.
+Once the EAB makes its presence known in Denver, it might be close to impossible to book an appointment with a tree service company.
+It is best to take the initiative and treat your Ash trees now by calling Ross Tree.

 Let us know how we can help you.